Poems

 But try to feel, because, however crudely,

-It shows us what should be?
 Too subtle, that.
 Too decent, too.
 Oh hell,

 Whispering Dear Warlock-Williams: Why, of course—